verana-labs/verana-indexer/README.md

 blockchain --> crawl-account
 blockchain --> crawl-proposal
 blockchain --> crawl-validator
-blockchain --> crawl-cosmwasm

-cw721 --> s3
-cw721 --> ipfs
 ```

-The API Gateway service is the only service that is exposed to the public.
 All services are stateless and can be scaled horizontally.
 Crawling jobs are queued in Redis and processed by the crawler services.
 The current state of crawling jobs is stored in the database and can be queried via the GraphQL API.

 ## Services

-An incomplete list of services is shown below:
+A list of services is shown below:

 - [**crawl-account**](./docs/services/crawl-account/crawl-account.md): get account auth and its balances
 - [**crawl-block**](./docs/services/crawl-block/crawl-block.md): get block from network and insert to DB
 - [**crawl-transaction**](./docs/services/crawl-transaction/crawl-tx.md): get transaction in a block and decode to readable
-- [**handle-authz-msg**](./docs/services/crawl-transaction/handle-authz-tx-msg.md): handle authz message and decode to readable
 - [**crawl-proposal**](./docs/services/crawl-proposal/crawl-proposal.md): get proposal and its status
 - [**crawl-validator**](./docs/services/crawl-validator/crawl-validator.md): get validator and their power event, signing info
 - [**crawl-genesis**](./docs/services/crawl-genesis/crawl-genesis.md): get state from genesis chunk
-- [**crawl-cosmwasm**](./docs/services/crawl-cosmwasm/crawl-smart-contract.md): get codes and contracts
-- [**cw721**](./docs/services/cw721/README.md): handle registed asset type CW721
+- [**crawl-dids**](./docs/services/crawl-did/crawl-code.md):  Crawl and updates DIDs in real time by listening to blockchain events.
 - [**handle-vote**](./docs/services/handle-vote/handle-vote.md): parse vote message

 ## Database schema